 Inside the US, fresh salsify can occasionally be found in some supermarkets.
-Each season, many enthusiastic home gardeners instead grow them in their backyard for the fresh produce.
+Each season, many enthusiastic home gardeners instead grow them in their backyard for fresh produce.
 If you are the one, then harvesting the root is quite a tricky game than growing salsify itself.
 Their long, slender taproots tend to snap and spoil easily.
-Dig earth around the root and gently pull the entire plant with root.
-Snapped root should be used early or else it tends to lose its flavor early.
+Dig earth around the root and gently pull the entire plant along with the root.
+Snapped root should be used early, or else it tends to lose its flavor early.

 Fresh roots stay well inside the refrigerator for up to 7-10 days.
-Farmers left entire root lie buried under the soil throughout winter since exposure to frost brings out the flavor.
+Farmers left the entire root to lie buried under the soil throughout winter since exposure to frosting enhances its flavor and makes them appetizing.

-In the markets, select fresh, firm, and straight roots.
+In the markets, select fresh, firm, and square roots.
 Avoid soft, shriveled, pitted, knobby, or damaged roots.

-Prepared and, canned salsify, however, does not carry the same intense oyster flavor of fresh ones.
+Prepared and canned salsify, however, does not carry the same intense oyster flavor as fresh ones.